“[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 The sisters were featured in three numbers: “Puttin’ On The Ritz,” in which they played “Harlem Crooners”; “Garden of Beautiful Flowers,” in which they played “gardenettes”; and “Floatin’ Down the Mississippi.”
 Frances (Judy) was also featured in two solos and was teamed with Miss Betty Jean Allen for a “Plantation Melody.”

 After the show, the sisters sang at the opening night party at director James Cruze’s home.
-Maurice Kusell introduced them to George Frank of the Frank and Dunlap Talent Agency (James Cagney was a client) who signed Frances as the agency’s first child performer.
-The five-year contract was for the stage, screen, radio, and even television.
+Maurice Kusell introduced them to George Frank of the Frank and Dunlap Talent Agency (James Cagney was a client), who signed Frances as the agency’s first child performer.
+The five-year contract was for the stage, screen, radio, and television.
 Frances was renamed “Frances Gayne.”
-The contract’s “option clause” was exercised shortly thereafter and “Frances Gayne” was released.
+The contract’s “option clause” was exercised shortly after, and “Frances Gayne” was released from her contract.
 The option was not renewed because Judy’s father, Frank Gumm, felt she was too young.

-Photos: The program cover for the engagement; the sisters in 1930; and some of the newspaper ads and articles, a few of which mention the Gumm Sisters.
+Photos: The program cover for the engagement, the sisters in 1930, and some newspaper ads and articles, a few of which mention the Gumm Sisters.

 Check out The Judy Room’s Filmography Page on Babes in Arms here.

 July 10, 1940: Judy, Mickey Rooney, and the rest of the cast pre-recorded the “Finale” sequence for Strike Up The Band.
-Studio records show that it was a long day, lasting from 11 a.m. to 11:10 p.m.
-The lengthy session was most likely because the sequence itself was lengthy and took time to get just right.
+Studio records show it was a long day, from 11 a.m. to 11:10 p.m.
+The lengthy session was likely due to the sequence itself being long and requiring time to get right.
 Also on this day, Judy pre-recorded the ultimately deleted “The Curse of An Aching Heart.”

 Listen to “The Curse of the Aching Heart” here: